New Home Warranty

 3. Structural Insurance Period (years 3 to 12)

-Full risk transfer is provided in years 3-12, meaning that any structural defects which occur in this period will be covered under our policy.
+Full risk transfer is provided in years 3-12, meaning that any structural defects that occur in this period will be covered under our policy.
 All our warranties are freely assignable for an unlimited number of times throughout the lifetime of the policy.

-Additional Benefits of Our Policy
+Additional Benefits of Our New Build Warranty

 - 12-year policy as standard

-- AA-rated Insurer
+- AA-rated insurer

 - Contaminated land cover